Together offers support for three different types of mentorship programs, that broadly fit into two categories: 1-on-1 Programs, and Group Programs.

 - Cohort programs have a fixed registration period and users are expected to all register within that period.
 Once this period ends, registration is closed until the next program.

-- Pairing Processes Available: Admin-led, User-led with Approval, or User-led without approval
+- Matching Processes Available: Admin-led, User-led with Approval, or User-led without approval

 - Cohort programs similarly have a fixed window to match with a mentor/mentee.

-- Cohort programs will have pairings rematch only when a user specifically requests to.
+- Cohort programs will have matches rematch only when a user specifically requests to.

 Group mentoring involves one or more mentors with several mentees.
 In these scenarios, group facilitators and mentees are invited to discuss common goals, challenges, and ideas.
 A key benefit to group mentoring is the collaboration involved.
 Each participant gains the collective knowledge and expertise of the group to solve problems they’re facing.
 It can also lead to new, innovative ideas.